michaelbjames/copilot-study/README.md

 The client and server each can take the other's public key, along with their own private key, and generate a shared secret key.
-Note: this is with the PrimeDiffieHellman algorithm, you'll implement both this and the ECDiffieHellman algorithm.

 ## AES Cipher
 This shared key is used as the key for an AES-256-ECB cipher.